aash-gates/ddc-2021-jumpstart-your-journey/workshop/data-exploration-pandas/README.md

-# Data Visualization in Python using Matplotlib and Seaborn
+# Data exploration in Python using pandas

+### What is data preprocessing?

+Process of converting raw data into useful format.In order to better understand the data, we need to gather some statistical insights into our data.
 In this module of the course, we will use some of the libraries available with Python and Jupyter to examine our data set.

-In order to better understand the data, we can use visualizations such as charts, plots, and graphs.
-We'll use some common tools such as [`matplotlib`](https://matplotlib.org/users/index.html)  and [`seaborn`](https://seaborn.pydata.org/index.html) and gather some statistical insights into our data.
+### What is pandas?

+[pandas](https://pandas.pydata.org/) is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.

+### Data

+We'll use a data set from [Kaggle](https://www.kaggle.com/) for this workshop.
+You'll need to download it to your local machine, then upload to your project running in Cloud Pak for Data as a Service.

+The *insurance.csv* dataset acquired from *Kaggle*  contains 1338 observations (rows) and 7 features (columns).
+The dataset contains 4 numerical features (age, bmi, children and expenses) and 3 categorical features (sex, smoker and region).

-We'll continue to use the [`insurance.csv`](https://www.kaggle.com/noordeen/insurance-premium-prediction/download) file from your project assets, so if you have not already [`downloaded this file`](https://www.kaggle.com/noordeen/insurance-premium-prediction/download) to your local machine, and uploaded it to your project, do that now.
+We'll continue to use the [`insurance.csv`](https://www.kaggle.com/noordeen/insurance-premium-prediction/download) file from you project assets, so if you have not already [`downloaded this file`](https://www.kaggle.com/noordeen/insurance-premium-prediction/download) to your local machine, and uploaded it to your project, do that now.

-If you have not already done so, make sure that you do the work for your [project setup](../project-setup/README.md)

 ## Getting Started with Jupyter Notebooks